s4ndhyac/TripPlanner/README.md

 # Step 1.3: Export all secret variables (only need to initialize once.
 DON'T ADD THEM TO GIT!!!!)
 . ./source/secrets.sh

+# Step 1.3.1: Add all secrets into ./source/backend/tripplanner/.env and don't add them to GIT!

 # Step 1.4: Create database (only need to initialize once)
 createdb tripplanner